miketeta/easydevops/README.md

-# easydevops
+# easydevops-git
-This repository will contain all our projects going forward
+this is the repository that contains all the files that we will work on to demonstrate our git skills.